AntczakEI/stellarliftapp/_posts/2026-04-05-muay-thai-workout-plan-weekly-gym-program.md

 ## Sources and further reading

-The concurrent-training principles in this guide were checked against current reviews of combined strength and endurance training.
+The concurrent-training principles in this guide are informed by current reviews of combined strength and endurance training.

 * Huiberts RC, Wüst RCI, van der Zwaard S. **Concurrent Strength and Endurance Training: A Systematic Review and Meta-Analysis on the Impact of Sex and Training Status.** Sports Medicine.
 PMID: 37847373.
 PMCID: PMC10933151.
 * **Optimizing concurrent training programs: A review on factors that enhance muscle strength.** PMID: 39969307.
 PMCID: PMC11688070.